Crowe-Brian-J/u2_project_dumber/README.md

 - Users have a 1:M relationship (hopefully) with followers (also users)
 - Feed has a M:M relationship with posts (based on followers) --> Maybe one feed filtered by followers would be easier?
 - Tweets may eventually be able to chain in a post, where the chain would have to follow, but also branch

+---

+## **_Technologies Used_**

+- Node.js
+- Express
+- Mongoose/MongoDB
+- Heroku

+---

+## **_MVP_**

+- 2 Data Entities (plus User Model)
+  - Feed
+  - Posts
+- Use OAuth Authentication (GoogleAPI)
+  - Seems similar to what we did for OAuth in Lesson 5/25
+- Implement Basic Authorization
+  - Only user can post from own account
+  - Only original user can delete own post
+- Have CRD Data Operations
+  - Can't edit/update Twitter - Can't do it for dumber
+  - Create Post
+  - Read User Posts
+  - Read All Followed Users Posts
+  - Delete Post
+- Be Styled
+  - Bootstrap
+  - Custom CSS When Necessary